microsoft/sample-app-aoai-chatGPT/README.md

 `az webapp up --runtime PYTHON:3.10 --sku B1 --name <new-app-name> --resource-group <resource-group-name> --location <azure-region> --subscription <subscription-name>`

-If you've deployed the app previously from the AOAI studio, first run this command to update the appsettings to allow local code deployment:
+If you've deployed the app previously, first run this command to update the appsettings to allow local code deployment:

 `az webapp config appsettings set -g <resource-group-name> -n <existing-app-name> --settings WEBSITE_WEBDEPLOY_USE_SCM=false`

+Check the runtime stack for your app by viewing the app service resource in the Azure Portal.
+If it shows "Python - 3.10", use `PYTHON:3.10` in the runtime argument below.
+If it shows "Python - 3.11", use `PYTHON:3.11` in the runtime argument below.

+**Note:** If the runtime is "DOCKER|fruoccopublic.azurecr.io/sample-app-aoai-chatgpt:latest" from One-Click Azure Deployment, redeploying with `az webapp up` is not compatible.
+Use the command above to create a new app.

+Check the SKU in the same way.
+Use the abbreviated SKU name in the argument below, e.g. for "Basic (B1)" the SKU is `B1`.

 Then, use the `az webapp up` command to deploy your local code to the existing app:

-`az webapp up --runtime PYTHON:3.10 --sku B1 --name <existing-app-name> --resource-group <resource-group-name>`
+`az webapp up --runtime <runtime-stack> --sku <sku> --name <existing-app-name> --resource-group <resource-group-name>`

 Make sure that the app name and resource group match exactly for the app that was previously deployed.